sjc5/kiruna/README.md

 ### Edit critical CSS

-Now paste the following into your `critical.css` file, and hit save:
+Now paste the following into your `./critical.css` file, and hit save:

 ```css
 body {